supakeen/supakeen.com-weblog-source/content/using-pythons-subprocess-module-safely.rst

 -----------------
 To start out you need to understand why executing commands from Python can be dangerous.
-This principle applies to all languages and is called **Command Injection**, there's some examples on the OWASP_ pages and the CWE-77_ page and I will provide my own here.
+This principle applies to all languages and is called **Command Injection**, there are  some examples on the OWASP_ pages and the CWE-77_ page.
+I will provide my own here.

-Here is some code that will restart a service on your system by name of one of arguments it receives.
-Let's name our program `service.py` and make it a way in Python to execute commands called os.system_.
+Here is some code that will restart a service on your system by the name of the argument it receives.
+I name this program `service.py` and its goal is to restart services.
+To do that it uses a function to execute commands called os.system_.

 .. code-block:: python